 When to Replace Your Miter Saw Blade

-You should consider cleaning your blade if you observe:
+Consider cleaning your blade if you observe:

 - Increased effort required to push wood through the saw.